PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ## Features

-### Navigation Bar

 ### Logo

 ### Background Image

-- The image is by Rachel Claire and is from [Pexels.com](httpswww.pexels.comphotomerchandise-in-store-5865390)
+- The image is by Rachel Claire and is from [Pexels.com](https://www.pexels.com/photo/merchandise-in-store-5865390/)
 <details>
 <summary>Background Image</summary>